What is Globetracker’s Mission?

 Another option is to encourage students (and their families) to read books related to the USA regions Geo and Meri visit.
 See a full CurriConnects list of USA Regional Books for readers of all ages.
 Be sure to share this link on you class web page so parents can become involved, possibly taking it to the public library.

-Geo and Meri’s travels will have them traveling throughout North America from October, 2019, through the end of April, 2020.
-There will be additional review activities available during May, 2020.
-Classes who follow the entire journey will master geography skills as an ongoing endeavor, reinforcing the skills through an engaging adventure of two teens who use the newest technologies.
+Geo and Meri’s travels will have them traveling throughout North America from October, 2023 through the end of April, 2024.
+There will be additional review activities available during May, 2022.
+Classes who follow the entire journey will master geography skills as an ongoing endeavor, reinforcing the skills through an engaging adventure of two teens who use technology to make connections.
 Teachers will love the carefully scaffolded learning that takes place as Geo and Meri introduce and revisit concepts throughout the mission.
 If you join the mission along the way, the “blog” allows you to backtrack so students can read and learn from the Introduction and previous episodes.

 back to top

-Both current and previous weeks' episodes from this mission will be on line from the start in October through the end of June, 2020.
+Both current and previous weeks' episodes from this mission will be online from the start of October through the end of June 2024.
 Of course, the voting for past episodes will be over, so you will want to try to catch up!
-This mission will go into a hidden archive at the end of June, 2020.

 back to top